 Starting Wealth: 5d6 x 10 gil (average 175 gil).
-In addition, each character begins play with an outfit worth 10 gil or less, and the gunner begins with her starting firearm.
+In addition, each character begins play with an outfit worth 10 gil or less, and the gunner begins with his starting firearm.

 The gunner’s class skills (and the key ability for each skill) are Acrobatics (Dex), Bluff (Cha), Climb (Str), Craft (Int), Handle Animal (Cha), Heal (Wis), Intimidate (Cha), Knowledge (engineering) (Int), Knowledge (technology) (Int), Perception (Wis), Profession (Wis), Repair (Int), Ride (Dex), Sleight of Hand (Dex), Survival (Wis), and Swim (Str).

 Skill Points Per Level: 4 + Int modifier

 All of the following are class features of the gunner.

 Weapon and Armor Proficiency

 Gunners are proficient with all simple and martial weapons, and with all firearms.
 They are also proficient with light armor, but not with any type of shields.

 Limit Breaks (Su)

 At 1st level, the gunner receives the Limit Breaks (Evasive Maneuvers and Trigger Happy).

 Evasive Maneuvers (Su): This Limit Break allows the gunner dodge all incoming range attacks (including ranged touch).
 Any range attacks automatically miss unless a natural roll of 20 is rolled, and even then, the critical threat is unconfirmed unless another natural roll of 20 is rolled.
 Any spells that require a Reflex saving throw are automatically made.
 This lasts for a duration of 1 round + 1 round per four gunner levels after 1st.
 This limit break requires only a swift action.